 11.5.1.3.2 Security association in an ESS

 In the case of FILS authentication, the STA repeats the same actions as for initial contact and authentication.
-Note that a STA can take advantage of the fact that it can initiate FILS authentication to multiple APs while maintaining a single association with one AP, and finalize the FILS authentication with one AP.
+Note that a STA can take advantage of the fact that it can initiate FILS authentication to multiple APs while maintaining a single association with and finishing t FILS authentication with, one AP.

 Instruct the editor to modify section 11.11.2.1 as indicated: